 \section{Formulations of Combinatorial Pure Exploration with Full-bandit Feedback and Related Problem}

-In this section, we first briefly introduce the \emph{multi-armed bandits} (MAB) and the problem of \emph{best arm identification}\footnote{In general, pure exploration is a wider concept than best arm identification, but we use these terms interchangeably in this article.} of MAB.
-Then, we provide the formulation of the \emph{combinatorial pure exploration with (full-)bandit linear feedback} problems (CPE-BL).
+In this section, we provide the formulation of the \emph{combinatorial pure exploration with (full-)bandit linear feedback} problems (CPE-BL).
 We also introduce the problem of \emph{best arm identification in linear bandits} (BAI-LB) as a related problem.